-The increasing sophistication of these emails has tricked many people into clicking on links which has been quickly followed by a feeling of panic and dread as victims wonder what’s going to happen next and if there’s any way they can reduce the damage.
+The increasing sophistication of these emails has tricked many people into clicking on links which have been quickly followed by a feeling of panic and dread as victims wonder what’s going to happen next and if there’s any way they can reduce the damage.

 If you are in the unfortunate position of having clicked on a phishing link or downloaded a malicious attachment, there are a number of steps you should take immediately.

-1. Disconnect Your Device
+1. Suspicious Link Clicked?
+Disconnect Your Device

+What to do if you click on a phishing link?
 The first and most important step you need to take is to immediately disconnect your device from the internet.
 The best way to do this is to unplug the internet cable from your computer or laptop.
 If you are connected through a Wi-Fi network, you’ll need to access your Wi-Fi settings and disconnect from the current network or turn off the power to your router.
 This will help reduce the risk of malware spreading to other devices on your network and prevent an attacker from remotely accessing your device.

 As soon as you have disconnected your device from the internet, the next step is to back up your files.
 In the aftermath of a phishing attack, data can easily be destroyed or deleted so it’s important to make back ups of all your documents and sensitive information, as well as personal files such as family photos and videos.
 Data can be backed up on to an external hard drive, USB or cloud storage.
 Offline back-ups will ensure that in the event of an attack, you won’t lose any personal files.

 3. Respond to a Clicked Phishing Link: Conduct a Comprehensive Malware Scan